Last Updated: June 30, 2018

 2.1 Stereo Speakers

 The most common speaker setup for PC gamers as it'll offer the best overall value and most don't need a fancy high-end setup.
-2.1 speakers include 2 main satellite speakers, and 1 subwoofer for nice bass.
+2.1 speakers include 2 main satellite speakers, and 1 subwoofer for decent bass.

 2.0 Stereo Speakers

 Just like the 2.1 setup but without the subwoofer.
-It's always better having a subwoofer for better, louder bass, but perhaps it's not the best idea for your situation (you live in a dorm room, shared apartment, or your parents are crazy Nazis) and so 2.0 speakers might be the better choice.
+It's always better having a subwoofer for better, louder bass, but perhaps it's not the best idea for your situation (perhaps you live in a dorm room, shared apartment, or your parents are crazy Nazis) and so 2.0 speakers might be the better choice.
 Or perhaps you're trying to save on space, as you have to consider having the space to place your sub on the floor somewhere under your PC setup although they're not that big ,really.

 5.1 Surround Sound Speakers

 Includes 5 satellite speakers with 2 in the front, 2 in the rear, and 1 in the center, as well as a subwoofer.
 These setups can offer really nice high-quality, loud sound as well as a more immersive experience than 2.1 or 2.0 stereo systems as the surround sound allows you to hear more accurate sound positioning.

 If you go this route, make sure your gaming computer's motherboard supports 5.1 by checking its specs, and you also want to consider the room you'll be gaming in.
 If you have a dedicated gaming room with enough space, and you have the freedom to really crank up the volume and bass, it could be the perfect gaming setup for an amazing experience.

 If you're using a dedicated sound card and not your motherboard's built-in audio, you'll also need to check for 5.1 and/or 7.1 support, but if you're buying a sound card then chances are it will.